 (d) We may charge you a small fee to cover our costs when giving you access, but we’ll always notify you of the fees before granting access.

 6.2 Refusing Access

-(a) We’re not always required to give you access to your personal information, and some of the situations where we don’t have to give you access include:
+(a) By law, we’re not always required to give you access to your personal information, and some of the situations where we don’t have to give you access may include: